-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project 80% on issuance of FCR. fisheries and forestry etc. Approximately 14,000 people will engage in agriculture sector permanently.
-Approximately 14,000 labors will be directly benefited during the process of micro-watersheds development.
-8. Constructing 370 numbers of water Seepage harvesting Galleries (WSHG) a) In each WSHG farmers will be mobilized to construct water ponds, b) They agree to contribute 20% of the cost, c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR.
-Approx 925 acres of land will be irrigated from this intervention.
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline Indicator Target after completion of Project funds and then received subsidy at 80% on issuance of FCR area. livestock, fisheries and forestry etc. of the land will be improved.
+Approximately 14,000 people will engage in agriculture sector permanently.
+Approximately 14,000 labors will be directly benefited during the process of micro-watersheds development. out here as in WSPs (1).
+8. Constructing 370 numbers of water Seepage harvesting Galleries (WSHG) a) In each WSHG farmers will be mobilized to construct water ponds b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Approx. 925 acres of land will be irrigated from this intervention.
 15 water seepage galleries More area will bring under cultivation by establishing crop fields and fruits gardens in the project area.
 Livestock will increase and more people will engage in agriculture sector.
 Continuous supply of clean water for agriculture, livestock and human beings will be ensured.
 Water crises will be minimized in the project area.
 More than 1,850 number of people will engage in agriculture activities for long period of time.
-About 1,850 labors will be directly benefited during the construction process. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed, b) A data collection form will be designed to measure water saving due to WSHGs, c) The forms used for baseline and impact surveys in case of Water conservation will also be used for WRs, d) Same data analysis will be carried out here as in WSPs (1).
-9. 800 numbers of Agronomic low-cost a) In each ALCI village small farmers mobilized to ALCI, Approx. 2000 acres of land will be protected 2000 various low-cost small interventions More area will bring under cultivation; economic Land will be protected from erosion; infiltration will be improved during rainfall; livestock will be benefited. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed,
+About 1,850 labors will be directly benefited during the construction process. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to WSHG s c) The forms used for baseline and impact surveys in case of WSP will also be used for WRs d) Same data analysis will be carried out here as in WSPs (1)